Tuesday, March 25, 2025

 Click here to see the Kuvasz History Klips blog!

-Wow!
-The views are really coming in!
-1,000 views in just 3 weeks!
-There have now been 180,000 viewings of Kuvasz Klips!
-There are 7,110 posts on the blog.
+The number of views has been increasing!
+There have now been 188,000 viewings of Kuvasz Klips!
+There are 7,177 posts on the blog.
 This blog has been seen in 105 countries around the world, in all 6 continents of the world where dogs live: North America, South America, Africa, Europe, Asia, and Australia.
 Kuvasz live in all, now including Africa, where several Kuvasz "cousins" also live.
 (Or 5 continents if considering that Europe and Asia are actually one continent, Eurasia.)
 These are amazing numbers for a blog written about a fairly obscure subject, a rare dog breed, the Kuvasz!

 About the family of Livestock Guardian Dogs...